-I’ve had some kind comments from readers that my branding for Calmer Notes and ElizabethButlerMD.com reminds them of a yoga studio.
-I was delighted to hear that, because I was going for that yoga-studio-meets-personal-knowledge-management vibe. 🧘♀️ My goal in creating the Calmer Notes method was to bring some clarity, calm, and a bit of relaxation to digital note-taking and personal knowledge management.
+I’ve had some kind comments from readers that my branding for Calmer Notes and my blog here at ElizabethButlerMD.com reminds them of a yoga studio.
+I was delighted to hear that, because I was definitely going for that yoga-studio-meets-personal-knowledge-management vibe. 🧘♀️ My goal in creating the Calmer Notes method is to bring more clarity, calm, mindfulness, and relaxation to digital note-taking and personal knowledge management.

-Yoga and personal knowledge management both bring calm and greater margin
+Yoga and personal knowledge management both make you feel more calm and mindful

 Every little bit helps, but the possibilities are infinite

-Personal knowledge management is beautifully flexible, fluid, and customisable.
-It’s easy to get started— at baseline, you can choose one notes app that works for you, and just get started capturing notes.
-Done.
-You officially have a personal knowledge management system.
-And even in its small, minimal form, you’re going to see the benefits in your life.
+In the same way, personal knowledge management is beautifully flexible, fluid, and customisable.
+It’s easy to get started— just choose a note taking app that looks good to you, and start capturing notes.
+Boom, done– you officially have a personal knowledge management system. ☑️ And even in its most basic form, you’re going to start seeing the benefits of personal knowledge management in your life.

 It’s about practice, not perfection

-I love how Yoga with Adrienne always reminds us to find what feels good— for us.
-She reminds us that everyone’s yoga journey is different— and that our own bodies change on a daily basis.
+I love how Adriene Mischler always asks her students to “find what feels good”.
+She reminds us that everyone’s yoga journey is different— and that even our own bodies change on a daily basis.
 The pose that feels good one day might feel like too much on another day.
-There is always the broader context of life (including both physical and mental health) that we’re bringing with us every time we come to the yoga mat.
+She gently calls attention to that broader context of life (our physical health, our mental health, what’s been going on in our lives…) that we all bring along with us every time we come to the yoga mat.

 Without mindful intervention, entropy and chaos takes over